BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Factors That Can Affect Costs In Azure

-Using cloud infrastrcutere is about shifting cost from CapEx to OpEx. rather than spend money on investing in hardware, we can pay for (rent) infrastructure as we need it.
+Using cloud infrastructure is about shifting cost from CapEx to OpEx. rather than spend money on investing in hardware, we can pay for (rent) infrastructure as we need it.

 - Total Cost of Ownership (TCO) calculator to asses the cost of azure services as opposed to running them on premises
 - Pricing calculator - which azure services fit the budget
 - Azure advisor - monitoring costs and fining ways to save
 - Spending Limits - prevent over-spending

-There are many factors that impact the cost of running servies in Azure
+There are many factors that impact the cost of running services in Azure

 ##### Resource Type

-obviously, each resource has a different cost, and that cost is impacted by the region it is running in. the cost is effected by resource specific parameters, such as sotrage account (blob storage) performance and access tiers, or virtual machine compute power.
+obviously, each resource has a different cost, and that cost is impacted by the region it is running in. the cost is effected by resource specific parameters, such as storage account (blob storage) performance and access tiers, or virtual machine compute power.

 ##### Consumption